"Someone heard us?" Saché's voice dropped down to a whisper. The grenades can be stopped, she reminded herself. We can hold out here if we need to.

 "I do, and she was.
 But what could I do?
 She was of age.
 I had to respect certain wishes of hers."
 She was reminding herself of this as much as reminding Ardré of it.
 Ardré, meanwhile, had scooped Moré up into her arms and was descending out of the speeder, without making any further comments.
 There was really nothing, now, that she thought could be said.
 Besides, it was a good idea for them to resume their earlier stealth.

 They returned to the graveyard, and to the fountain, where the others were done.
 "I'll take her inside," said Saché.
-"You two drink.
+"You two drink and fill your containers.
 As soon as I come back we're heading back to the speeder; it's too dangerous to stay here much longer."

 The fountain water was brackish and heavy, but it felt good going down.
 Both girls drank more than they probably should have, and Coté stopped them both by placing her hands on Ardré's shoulders and saying, "That's enough.
-We don't want to have to stop the speeder less than an hour into our flight so you two can relieve yourselves, right?"
+We all drank a lot, but we're trying to not have to have to stop the speeder less than an hour into our flight to relieve ourselves."

 “Right,” Ardré agreed, as Saché emerged from the shrine.